-While F.E.A.R.
-3 is being handled by Day 1 Studios the studio stated that it worked closely with Monolith (the original developers of the F.E.A.R. series) in its production.
-The game features a "divergent co-op" campaign and a evolved cover system.
+F.E.A.R.
+3 is a first-person shooter created by Day 1 Studios in collaboration with Monolith Productions, the original developers of the F.E.A.R. series.
+Day 1 Studios previously handled the console ports of F.E.A.R.
+1. F.E.A.R.
+3 brings new features to the franchise including a "divergent co-op" campaign, an experience point system tied to in-game challenges, regenerating health, and a cover system.
 Furthermore, horror director John Carpenter , and horror writer Steve Niles contributed to the games in-game cinematics and script respectively.
 The game was released in June 2011 on the PC, Xbox 360, and PS3.

-The game takes place 9 months after the first F.E.A.R. game and once again follows story of the Point Man and the remaining members of F.E.A.R. squad.
-Armacham's security forces continue to eliminate all evidence of what has happened within the city of Fairport and to make matters worse, Paxton Fettel, Point Man's psychic brother, is back from the dead and refuses to leave the Point Man's side.
+The game takes place nine months after the second F.E.A.R. game and once again follows the story of the Point Man, a soldier with superhuman reflexes (represented in-game by bullet time) and the oldest son of Alma Wade, a psychic with god-like powers who didn't even let dying stop her from reaching her goals.
+The private army employed by the Armacham Technology Corporation continue to eliminate all evidence of what has happened within the city of Fairport and to make matters worse, Paxton Fettel, the Point Man's brother, a powerful, insane psychic with cannibalistic tendencies and incredible mental powers, is back from the dead and refuses to leave the Point Man's side.
 Now the Point Man must decide his allegiance.

-The game starts in a prison of an unknown south american country.
-Point Man is being tortured on where his command officer, Jun, is.
-Jun knows top secret information about Alma and the Fairport incident and Armacham want her out of the equation.
-Paxton Fettel comes to the rescue, telling Point Man that they must go back to Fairport as something big is about to happen.
+The game starts in a prison of an unknown South American country, possibly Brazil.
+Point Man is being tortured on where his command officer, Jin Sun-Kwan, is.
+Jin knows top secret information about Alma and the Fairport incident and Armacham want her out of the equation.
+Paxton Fettel unexpectedly comes to the rescue, killing the guards interrogating the Point Man and allowing him the opportunity to escape, seemingly holding no ill will from the last time they met, when the Point Man killed him, Fettel informs his brother that they must go back to Fairport as something big is about to happen.
 After busting out of the prison and hijacking a helicopter, the two make it to Fairport.
+However, along the way they encounter the Creep, a hideous, invincible monster who appears at random to assault the sons of Alma, at one point going as far as tearing apart an entire ATC squad who had gotten the drop on Fettel and the Point Man, apparently determined to kill them himself, before being chased away by Alma making an appearance.
+Despite this initial setback, the Creep continues to hound them throughout the game, his appearances becoming damaging and more frequent as they progress.

 Generative Scare System